Charukhesh/FVM_DiffusionEqn/README.md

 ## 📊 Key Analyses and Insights

 This project demonstrates several important CFD concepts:
 1.  **Mesh Independence**: The study in `Section 3` confirms that as the grid is refined, the solution converges to a stable result.
-For this problem, the average temperatures vary by less than 1.2 K across different grid densities, indicating that a moderately fine mesh (e.g., 40x40) is sufficient.
+For this problem, the average temperatures vary by less than 1.2 units across different grid densities, indicating that a moderately fine mesh (e.g., 40x40) is sufficient.

 2.  **Mesh Stretching for High-Gradient Regions**: The code allows for mesh refinement near boundaries (`Section 1`).
 This is crucial for accurately capturing the steep temperature gradients caused by the Neumann and complex Dirichlet boundary conditions without needing an excessively fine mesh throughout the domain.